jhallen/joe-editor/docs/man.md

 <br>

 * guess_indent
-When set, JOE tries to guess the indentation character and indentation step based on how a file is already indented.
+When set, JOE tries to guess the indentation character and indentation step based on the contents of the file.
+The algorithm is to find the greatest common factor of the three most common indentations found in the file.
 <br>

 * guess_non_utf8